 - Change to R1C1 format to spot differences (but change back)

 - Error Checking Rules (green marks in the top left of cells)

 As per the image below, for some reason cell I13 is suddenly looking at 7% instead of 5%!
 This is easy to spot in a small spreadsheet, but can you make it easy with a big spreadsheet with multiple sheets and thousands of cells?

 Below are some easy ways to find if there are any inconsistencies in a row or column of formula.
 We have ordered them in our opinion of usefulness

 Maps are not currently inbuilt into Excel, but as it is our first port of call for any spreadsheet, we have included it here.
-It is part of the Spreadsheet Professional package.
+It is part of the Excel Auditing Tool package.

 In the spreadsheet below, just by looking at the image, can you tell me where the errors are?
 Hint- all cells that have the same colour are copies of each other.
 This is the same spreadsheet as above, so you can see the same error in I20, but could you notice the other inconsistencies?